-You don’t need to throw out the baby with the bath water and abandon all external comparators.
+You don’t need to throw the baby out with the bath water and abandon all external comparators.
 There is nothing wrong with tracking key driver questions, such as Employer NPS, Intention to Stay or similar.
 The key is to ensure that you get real insight from your data and ask questions which are both relevant to your employees and to your business’ current situation, strategy and objectives.
-Ultimately, it’s behaviour which makes the difference and not scores on a page.
+Ultimately, it’s behavior which makes the difference and not scores on a page.

 External benchmarking has nothing to do with creating real engagement or sustainable improvements or changing organizational culture for the better.
 You cannot get the insights you need to carry out meaningful actions that will improve the workplace, increase productivity, or entice your workforce to go the extra mile.
 Essentially, it’s deliberately dumbed-down to ensure compatibility and largely follows a one-size-fits-all approach.
 What incentives are there for managers who achieve their score targets to do anything different, embrace innovation, or make changes to meet the generational demands of their workforce?